 Natasha Deganello Giraudie.
-As CEO of Micro-Documentaries, Natasha has been involved in producing hundreds of short films around the world to help organizations increase their programmatic impact, advance legislation, exceed fundraising goals, take a world stage and fuel movements.
-She has worked with a broad range of social and environmental innovators, including the Clinton Global Initiative, eBay's Social Innovation team and the Environmental Defense Fund , creating personal and powerful stories and original content about their work, their impact and the future they envision.
+As CEO of Micro-Documentaries, Natasha Deganello Giraudie has been involved in producing hundreds of short films around the world to help fuel movements, advance legislation, raise funds, recruit teams and mobilize support.
+She has worked with a broad range of social and environmental innovators, including the Clinton Global Initiative, eBay's Social Innovation team and the Environmental Defense Fund, creating personal and powerful stories in a way that is authentic, affordable and actionable.

-Previously in her role as CEO of Papilia, she helped nonprofits like the United Nations World Food Programme, KQED and ODC Dance raise millions of dollars, with an innovative Internet stewardship technology that helped donors understand the difference their gifts make.
+A former software entrepreneur, Natasha was previously the CEO of Papilia, where she helped nonprofits like the United Nations World Food Programme, KQED and ODC Dance raise millions of dollars, with an innovative Internet stewardship technology that helped donors understand the difference their gifts make.
 She started her career in Venezuela, where she was raised, on the Expedicion team filming adventure and nature documentaries distributed through the Discovery Channel.
 She continued her documentary work in Nepal through a Kennedy Fellowship from the Stanford Haas Center for Public Service and in Bhutan, on behalf of Naropa University.